bocc/iwdb/README.md

-# Branches (TODO)
+# Branches

-You can experiment with multiple backing set types.
-The MVP branch uses Rust's `HashSet` from the standard library as a kind of reference implementation, the kuzdu branch uses a lock-free skipmap that doesn't support removal by it's design, and the evmap branch uses an eventually consistent hashmap, where the tradeoff is eventual consistency and doubled memory usage.
+Currently, there are two branches. `master` uses Rust's `HashSet` from the standard library as a kind of reference implementation, with the necessary locking mechanisms. `skiplist` uses a lock-free skiplist ([kudzu](https://github.com/withoutboats/kudzu)), that can do insertion through a shared reference, but doesn't support removal by design.
+This implementation doesn't store inserted words, only their hashes (as `u64`s, calculated by Rust's default hasher) - this should be faster and require less memory.
+Also, a reference to the skiplist can be sent between threads without locking, which should result in better performance under high contention.
+The drawback of this approach that this datatype is not exactly *battle-tested*, and compiling it requires nightly Rust - so, this is mostly here due to theoretical interest.